Alex1304/ultimategdbot-old/README.md

 Geometry Dash related tools for Discord

 # Bot status
-This bot is at the very beginning of its development so you can't invite it to your server yet.
-Stay tuned...
+The bot is online with 95% average uptime!

 # Implemented features
 * Simple command handling system
+* Get notified when a new level gets rated on Geometry Dash!

 # Upcoming Features
 * Level requests management system for Discord servers
 * Server leaderboards
-* Notification system on new uploaded/rated levels
 * Megacollabs management tools
 * Profile stats and level info
 * More in the future...

 # Contribute
 You are free to suggest any feature for the bot, as long as it's related to Geometry Dash.
-You can also contribute directly to the project by following those simple steps:
+You can also contribute directly to the project by following those steps:
 * Fork the project and create a new branch
 * Create a new bot user using the Discord Developers website
 * Make your bot join one of your servers that you're going to use for your tests
-* To run the bot, you must specify two arguments : the first one is the bot authentication token, and the second one is your Discord user ID (for Superadmin-only commands)
+* To run the bot, you must specify two arguments : the first one is the bot authentication token, and the second one is your own Discord user ID (for Superadmin-only commands)
+* Add the environment variables DB\_USERNAME and DB\_PASSWORD to your system so the bot can connect to your own test database.
+Don't forget to run the database_structure.sql located in the docs folder in order to create the tables on your side!
-* When you're done, deploy the project on GitHub and open a pull request :)
+* When you're done, deploy the project on GitHub and open a pull request by providing as much details as possible about your changes :)

+# Contact me
+Twitter: @gd_alex1304
+Discord: Alex1304#9704
+Geometry Dash IGN: Alex1304
+Email: mirandaa1304@gmail.com